-OPTION 1 - Default Option: EXAMS ONLY

-First exam = 25% Second exam = 30% Final exam = 45%.
+OPTION 1 - Default Option: EXAMS ONLY First exam = 25% Second exam = 30% Final exam = 45%.
 The final will be cumulative.

-OPTION 2: EXAMS and 4 COUNTRY REPORTS

-First exam = 20% Second exam = 25% Final exam = 35%.
+OPTION 2: EXAMS and 4 COUNTRY REPORTS First exam = 20% Second exam = 25% Final exam : = 35%.
 The final will be cumulative.

-Four macroeconomic country reports = 20%

-The final course grade is based on the percentage of total points earned throughout the semester calculated as the ratio of the weighted sum of all points earned to the weighted sum of all points possible.
-You should expect your grade to follow these guidelines:

-$A \ge 90$ $B \ge 80$ $C \ge 70$ $D \ge 60$ 60 > F

-5. Which grading option should you choose?
+Four macroeconomic country reports = 20% The final course grade is based on the percentage of total points earned throughout the semester calculated as the ratio of the weighted sum of all points earned to the weighted sum of all points possible.
+You should expect your grade to follow these guidelines: $A \ge 90 \qquad B \ge 80 \qquad C \ge 70 \qquad D \ge 60 \qquad 60 > F$ 5.
+Which grading option should you choose?

 I strongly believe that the hands-on, data analysis and policy assessment work associated with the country reports and research in Option 2 (details below) are an excellent way to help you understand and evaluate economic policies.
 More importantly, this research activity can be a very valuable addition to your resume' and may set you apart from other college graduates when you are applying for graduate school or a high-level job that requires critical thinking, logic reasoning, communication and analytical skills.

-However, I also understand that different students have different preferences and priorities as well as different workloads outside this course.
-The country reports and research work expected here are of a high quality for university and professional standards - do not expect to put in the same effort you put in during high school or lower level courses and get a good grade.
+However, the country reports and research work expected here are of a high quality for university and professional standards - don't expect to put in the same effort you put in during high school or lower level courses and get a good grade.
 I am pretty sure you have never done this type of report before, and that is why I will work hard to teach you as long as you put in the effort (after all, university should be a place to learn new things).
-Especially if you cannot or will not spend 6 hours a week working on the course outside the classroom, do not go with Option 2.
-But then again, if you cannot and will not spend 6 hours a week working on this course outside lecture, your chances of passing are slim (based on data from more than a thousand students in the last 12 years).

-If you decide for Option 2, you must send me an e-mail by Sept 4 at 11:59 pm.
+Especially if you can't or won't spend 6 hours a week working on the course outside the classroom, don't go with Option 2.
+If you do decide for Option 2, you must send me an e-mail by Sept 9 at 3 pm.
 If you have a group already formed or even one person you'd like to work with, please send me the names.
-I will define all groups on Sept.5, after which nobody will be allowed to join Option 2.

-If at any point in the semester a group member fails to adequately contribute to the work, come see me.
+I will define all groups and country assignments during the following class, after which nobody will be allowed to join Option 2.
+Final Exam: Dec 10, 4 pm - 6 pm Office: MVS Hall 1125 4.
+Collaboration - 5.
+Conduct (Ethics) - 6.
+Competency in Discipline If at any point in the semester a group member fails to adequately contribute to the work, come see me.
 I will change the groups to avoid someone being stuck with all the work while others get the same grade.
 Remember: I expect group work to be of better quality than individual work, not the same quality with less effort by each group member.
 I will be glad to provide you with extra help if needed: please don't hesitate to drop by during office hours.
 6. What will the exams be like?